ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 #### Multidevice update

-To update more than one device, you can use Mbed CLI to generate and upload a manifest and payload and the Mbed Device Management portal to create device filters that include many devices in an update campaign.
-After the steps in Project Setup, you can create and upload manifests and palyoads by:
+To update more than one device, use Mbed CLI to generate and upload a manifest and payload to the Mbed Device Management portal.
+Then use the Mbed Device Management portal to create device filters that include many devices in an update campaign.
+After the steps in Project Setup, you can create and upload manifests and palyoads by running:

 ```
 $ mbed compile